zzc-ccccc/MonkeyOCR/README.md

 <img src="https://v1.ax1x.com/2025/06/05/7jQ3cm.png" alt="7jQ3cm.png" border="0" />

 MonkeyOCR currently does not support photographed documents, but we will continue to improve it in future updates.
 Stay tuned!
+Currently, our model is deployed on a single GPU, so if too many users upload files at the same time, issues like “This application is currently busy” may occur.
+We're actively working on supporting Ollama and other deployment solutions to ensure a smoother experience for more users.
+Additionally, please note that the processing time shown on the demo page does not reflect computation time alone—it also includes result uploading and other overhead.
+During periods of high traffic, this time may be longer.

 ## News
 * ```2025.06.05 ``` 🚀 We release MonkeyOCR, which supports the parsing of various types of Chinese and English documents.